-Due to coronavirus (Covid-19), the Trust’s IAPT services in Ealing, Hammersmith & Fulham, and Hounslow have postponed all face-to-face and group appointments.
+Due to coronavirus (Covid-19), the Trust’s IAPT services in Ealing, Hammersmith & Fulham, and Hounslow are not currently able to offer face to face appointments.
+However, they are providing assessments and treatment using telephone, video and computerised treatment options.

 If you have any queries, please call: